mimoduo/Stamp/README.md

 **Jade** as an HTML compiler

-* _global jade:_ contains mixins and regions for templates down to pages
+* _global jade:_ contains regions, mixins, and variables for templates ~ Global Level
-* _template jade:_ contains layouts and variables for pages
+* _template jade:_ contains mixins, variables, and a template for pages ~ Template Level
-* _page jade:_ ability to override global & template variables & blocks
+* _page jade:_ contains ability to override inherited configurations and template blocks ~ Page Level

 ##Installation